jh-evans/readthedocs/docs/source/index.rst

        public Number getValue();
    }

-``FailureValue`` wraps a ``Number`` which is useful when an operation has failed and a code value is to be associated with that failure, as in the HTTP GET 404 above.
+``FailureValue`` wraps a ``Number``.
+This type is useful when an operation has failed and a code value is to be associated with that failure, as in the HTTP GET 404 above.

-``FailureException`` wraps an exception:
+``FailureException`` wraps an exception in the same way:

 .. code-block:: java
    :linenos: